NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - The _survivors_ acknowledge the instruction and enact with probability $S#sub[listen]$, and ignore it (or miss it) with probability $1 - S#sub[listen]$.
 We assume _survivors_ share the same behavior, hence the same probability is used for all of them.
 - The _drones_ vision sensors fail with probability $P#sub[fail]$.
 We assume _drones_ share the same sensors, hence the same failure probability is used for all of them.

-= Scenarios
+= Scenarios & Properties

-To highlight the strength and weaknesses of the model, we have defined a set of scenarios that we have run through the model.
+To highlight the strength and weaknesses of the model, we have defined a set of scenarios that we have simulated trough it.
 The scenarios are designed to test the model in different conditions, such as the presence of multiple fires, the distribution of agents, and the effectiveness of the moving policies.

-#align(center, grid(columns: 3, gutter: 1cm, align: bottom,
-  figure(
-    image("images/scenario_1.png", width: 5cm),
-    caption: [Scenario 1],
-    numbering: none
-  ),
-  figure(
-    image("images/scenario_2.png", width: 5cm),
-    caption: [Scenario 2],
-    numbering: none
-  ),
-  figure(
-    image("images/scenario_3.png", width: 5cm),
-    caption: [Scenario 3],
-    numbering: none
-  )
-))

-== Basic scenario

-This is the first scenario we used to test the model, it is the one used in the assignment.
-It was used as a benchmark for our model and to verify the correctness of the implementation and of the queries.

-While verifying different queries, we realized that our model was too complex and slow.
-We then decided to simplify the model as explained in @faster_model.
-This allowed us to reduce the number of states and transitions, and thus the verification time.

-== Lone survivor

-This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving randomly) to a group of survivors _in-need_.
-A single _survivor_ is placed in a corner of the map near a group of _in-need_, with the _first-responder_ located in the opposite corner.
-The _survivor_ is tasked by the _drone_ to fetch the _first-responder_ and must navigate through the map to reach them and assist the _in-need_ individuals.
-After that, the _first-responder_ will start helping all the _in-need_ survivors nearby until either all are dead or safe.

-== Divided branches

-This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving directly to the closest _in-need_) to a group of _in-need_ individuals further than the ones already assisted.
-The policy of the _first-responder_ is to go to the closest _in-need_, and then to the next closest, and so on.
-Without _drone_ assistance, all the _first-responders_ would go to the same _in-need_, leaving the others to die.
-With our system, only the necessary _first-responders_ are instructed to go to the _in-need_, while the others are left to assist other _in-need_ individuals.

-= Faster Model <faster_model>

-To speed up the verification process, we have made some changes to the model.
-Instead of modeling the interaction between the actors, we model only the necessary part of the interactions.
-Instead of having the actors move on the map, we model the movement as a wait state.
-This means that when an agent is instructed to move to a certain position, it will wait for a specific amount of time before reaching the target position.
-This simplifies the model and reduces the number of states and transitions, which in turn speeds up the verification process.

-Instead of various actors interacting with each other, we model the interaction as a message passing system.
-When a _drone_ detects a survivor _in-need_ and a _zero-responder_ (and a _first-responder_ if needed), it sends a message to the _zero-responder_ with the correct wait time (depending on the distance and the assistance time).
-The same applies to the _first-responder_ (if needed) and the _in-need_, so that the _in-need_ waits either until they are dead or the wait time has expired (becoming safe).

-Other model-specific optimizations have been made to reduce computations by saving the positions of actors in global variables, removing the need to search for the positions of the actors on the map.

-= Properties

 For all models, we have established the following parameters, which are scenario-independent and cannot be controlled:
 - $T_v = 30$: The time before an _in-need_ becomes a casualty;